govau/service-manual/content/content-strategy/set-up-governance/topic-takeaway.md

 firstcolumnheader: What you'll get
 secondcolumnheader: What to do
 firstcolumncontent: topic-takeaway-listitems.md
-previousHeader: "Do before: Set goals and measure success"
+previousheader: "Do before: Set goals and measure success"
-previousText: "Develop your strategy phase"
+previoustext: Develop your strategy phase
-previousLink: "/prev/Step/Path"
+previouslink: /prev/Step/Path
-nextHeader: "Do next: Remove content"
+nextheader: "Do next: Remove content"
-nextText: "Clean up phase"
+nexttext: Clean up phase
-nextLink: "/next/Step/Path"
+nextlink: /next/Step/Path
 ---

 Add to **Part 7: Content governance** of the [Content Strategy Template](/path)